Arctic Shipping Electronic Commercial Clearances Pilot Program

 11. (b) Do you contract your vessels out to other carriers/vessel operators?

-11. (c) Which of these vessels will be participating in the ASECC Program this season?
+11. (c) Which of these vessels will be participating in the ASECC Pilot Program this season?

 12. Indicate the types of cargo participant vessels are expected to import/export, i.e. iron ore, mining equipment, community supplies, oil, etc.

-13. Are any vessels, expected to participate in the ASECC program, likely to carry cargo subject to OGD requirements (i.e. permits required)?
+13. Are any vessels, expected to participate in the ASECC Pilot Program, likely to carry cargo subject to OGD requirements (i.e. permits required)?

-14. Provide a short explanation why you expect ASECC will be required for your vessels.
+15. Provide a short explanation why you expect ASECC will be required for your vessels

-15. Estimated Date of start of Arctic shipping season
+16. Estimated Date of start of your Arctic shipping season.

 Security is an important element of our partnership.
-We are looking to our partners to ensure sound security measures are implemented to help protect Canada from any unwanted persons or goods that could pose a threat to the country.
+The CBSA is looking to its partners to ensure sound security measures are implemented to help protect Canada from any unwanted persons or goods that could pose a threat to the country.

 Please provide a summary outlining the process elements of the security procedures you currently have in place.
 Address the following elements: